dbrownidau/constitution/CASSA-Constitution.md

 9.3.
 Expulsion from the Executive Committee may occur if:

 9.3.1.
-The offendant fails to attend 3 consecutive general meetings; or
+The offendant fails to attend 3 consecutive general meetings without apology; or

 9.3.2.
 There is a successful vote of no confidence.